 Multi-factor authentication can be anything like a password, a key, or your biometrics such as a thumbprint.
 Google and Facebook allow a two-factor authentication which means every time you log in from a new device or a new browser, it sends an OTP to your cellphone which is required to enter into the website.

 Remember, text messages are also prone to attacks.
 Given a choice, use app-based codes over text-based codes or rely on biometric verification.

 Steps to take while using a public network or device:

 When you are dealing with sensitive client information or handling upcoming case data, it is a strict no-no to use any public network and device.
 You should only access the internet over your trusted private or office connection.
-You can pull in some IT expert to set encryption keys that alert you whenever your internet connection is compromised.
+An experienced IT personnel can easily set encryption keys that alert you whenever your internet connection is compromised.

 If absolutely necessary to use public devices, make sure to browse in the “incognito mode” and hide your keyboard while entering passwords.
 If you access public devices regularly, it is advisable to opt for multi-factor authentication.

 To be honest, emails are old school and insecure now.
 With client portals built into law practice management software (such as Legodesk), lawyers can easily interact with clients without going through the hassle of tracking the mail chain for important points or documents.